Perevalov/qa_chatbots_exercises/exercise_3/README.md

 Describe you findings during writing the queries.
 What's common and different in DBpedia and Wikidata?

-After you wrote and checked that your queries are executable, write a scripts that reads a query, executes it on a knowledge graph, fetches the answer, and writes it to a JSON file of the following structure:
+After you wrote and checked that your queries are executable, write a script that reads a query, executes it on a knowledge graph, fetches the answer, and writes it to a JSON file of the following structure:

 ```
 [